delobos/COP1500personalproject/README.md

 ### Stakeholders

 -   Professor - for grade
--   Parents - investing in my education and future success, want to make them proud
+-   Myself - investing in my education and future success, and using my GI Bill
 -   Perspective Employers - artifact will be added to my student portfolio which could help with getting a job

 ### Timeline